kaityo256/tp_scheduler/README.md

 The structure `Param` must contain two fields, `parameter` and `seed`.
 Other fields are optional.

 The scheduler `tps::run` executes the simulator for all parameter points.
-It samples `num_samples` times for each parameter point in order to estimate the error bars.
+It samples `num_samples` times for each parameter point to estimate the error bars.

 It will give us the following results.